lower-quality/next-gd-colon-vid/README.md

 2. Download [this .zip file](https://github.com/lower-quality/Nuxanorify/releases/download/latest/nuxanorify.zip)
 3. Make a new folder and unzip it here
 4. Click "Load Temporary Add-on..." and select any file in the folder that you just made

+## Privacy Policy
+<sub>Google is forcing me to write this</sub>

+**The extension doesn't collect data from the user**, BUT if the video is uploaded, **the extension will embed the video and Google WILL collect your data**.
+I can't really think of a better way to do this without Google collecting your data.
+[Google's privacy policy](https://policies.google.com/privacy)

+As I mentioned above, the extension does a request to `https://gdcolon.com/nextvideo.json` to check the next video progress.
+From what GD Colon said to me 1 year ago (I'll try to ask him again to make sure it's still the same), he doesn't collect any data.
+He also doesn't have any Privacy Policy, because, he would he need one.